scrapy/scrapy/docs/contributing.rst

 * check the :ref:`FAQ <faq>` first to see if your issue is addressed in a well-known question

-* check the `active tickets` in the issue tracker to see if your issue has already been reported.
+* check the `open issues`_ to see if it has already been reported.
 If it has, don't dismiss the report but check the ticket history and comments, you may find additional useful information to contribute.

 * search the `scrapy-users`_ list to see if it has been discussed there, or if you're not sure if what you're seeing is a bug.
 You can also ask in the